 Have you ever wondered about the impact of added sugar on your teeth?
 If so, you are not alone.
 Sugar has become a big topic of conversation.
 We hear all the time about how added sugars impact our health, including weight gain and increased risk for diabetes.
-However, we don’t talk so much about how added sugar impacts our oral health.
+However, we don’t talk so much about how added sugar impacts our oral health and causes tooth decay.

 The effects of sugar on our teeth shouldn’t be excluded from the discussion, which is why Artistic Touch Dentistry wants you to know how sugar can negatively impact the health of our teeth.
 Our family dentist cares about the health of you and your family, which is why we want you to know the effects that added sugar has on you.

-What Does Added Sugar Do To your teeth?
+What Does Added Sugar Do To your oral Health?

 Added sugar is in many of the foods and drinks that are found in the normal daily diet of Americans.
 Often times, we don’t even realize it.
 It has become a staple of our everyday lives.
 Everything from bread to drinks, yogurt, and desserts contain added sugar.
 Sugar isn’t always labeled as sugar, there are many other names given to it, which is why it’s so hard to know when it’s hiding in our food.
 Knowing the effects of sugar can help motivate us to be aware and learn ways we can better care for ourselves.